MaastrichtU-IDS/d2s-docs/website/docs/store-rdf.md

 [![Docker Image Version (latest by date)](https://img.shields.io/docker/pulls/stardog/stardog)](https://hub.docker.com/r/stardog/stardog)

+Requires to [download the free license](https://www.stardog.com/get-started/) first, then place it in the folder shared with Stardog.

 See the [official Stardog documentation](https://docs.stardog.com/get-started/install-stardog/docker) for Docker.
 A [JavaScript wrapper is available](https://github.com/stardog-union/stardog.js) to communicate with Stardog API and SPARQL endpoint.

 ```shell